TheLycorisRadiata/game_unity_spoopytreat/README.md

 ## NOTES FOR SUB-VERSION 0.0.0-c

 ### ADDED FEATURES: GAME LOOP
+- The goal is now called a portal.
-- Only the player can use the goal.
-In the current version, the goal still brings the player back to main menu, and in next versions the goal will serve as a portal to another part of the game world.
+- Only the player can use the portal.
+In the current version, the portal still brings the player back to main menu, and in next versions it will serve as a portal to another part of the game world.
-- The goal requires a certain amount of candies be fed to it to be activated, between 0 and 3.
+- The portal requires a certain amount of candies be fed to it to be activated, between 0 and 3.
-- The goal's light switches between gray and the candy number's color until it is fed.
+- The portal's light switches between gray and the candy number's color until it is fed.
 - Once fed, the number of candies is taken from the player, and the light's color is constant and a default yellow one.

 **PLAN FOR THIS SUB-VERSION**